midwayjs/pandora-dashboard/README.md

 A local Dashboard for the Pandora.js.

-The Dashboard it is a standard Pandora.js Project, manage like a normal Project.
+The Dashboard it is a standard Pandora.js Project, manage it like a normal Project.

 ## Usage